aceeric/ociregistry/README.md

 ### By Pattern

-Specify `--pattern` with single parameter consisting of one or more patterns separated by commas.
+Specify `--pattern` with single parameter consisting of one or more manifest URL patterns separated by commas.
 The patterns are Golang regular expressions as documented in the [regexp/syntax](https://pkg.go.dev/regexp/syntax) package documentation.
 The expressions on the command line are passed _directly_ to the Golang `regex` parser _as received from the shell_, and are matched to manifest URLs.
 As such, shell expansion and escaping must be taken into consideration.
 Simplicity wins the day here.
 Examples:

 ```shell
 bin/ociregistry prune --pattern kubernetesui/dashboard:v2.7.0 --dry-run